rexxar-tc/IoDriver/Docs/Hardware Description.md

 ####Battery information

 The ATmega device periodically checks the supply voltage, and when it falls below the BATTERY\_MINIMUM threshold (3.4V), it breaks to the blinkRed routine which, aptly, makes the LED blink red.
 When supply voltage falls below the BATTERY_CRITICAL threshold (3V), the processor disables the other two ICs and then goes into full shutdown mode, to save the battery from over-discharge.
 In the event that the battery is deeply discharged, the TI charge controller will detect this, and go through an algorithm to recover the cell.
-In this state, the processor will disable the LED if the MAX device reports a charger with less than 1A supply current, in order to avoid overloading the charger, as it would be supplying all the current for the LEDs (over 500mA).

 The processor does not check supply voltage while charging, so as to not bail into shutdown mode when it's plugged in.